-If the class you want to register is full, and it has a waitlist, you will see an option during registration.
-To waitlist a course, login to MyOregonState as follows:
+If the class you want to register for is full and has a waitlist, you will see an option during registration.
+To waitlist a course, log in to MyOregonState as follows:

 For linked courses such as lecture and laboratory or lecture and recitation, both CRNs, for lecture section and laboratory/recitation section are required at the time of registration.
 The waitlist process allows students to waitlist a lab/recitation independent of the lecture.
 For example, you should enroll in an open lecture and lab/recitation combination, and then waitlist for the preferred lab/recitation.

 Waitlist courses are open to students on a first-come, first-serve basis.
 Once you are on the waitlist for a course, monitor your ONID email account frequently.
 If the course has an opening, an email is sent to the student first in the waitlist line.
 Once notified by email that a seat is available, you have 24 hours from when the email is sent to register for the course online.
 If registration is not finalized within the 24-hour period, you will be removed from the waitlist.
 The next student on the waitlist is notified by email that a seat is available.

 At the time you attempt to register for the course the system will check for registration errors including time conflicts, duplicates, and link errors.
 If you have a registration error, you must resolve it and enroll within the 24 hours or you will be removed from the waitlist and the available seat will be passed on to the next student on the waitlist.